Learned Helplessness

 Often times women stay in unhealthy, even abusive, relationships because their partners have convinced them that she couldn’t live without him/her.
 They flaunt affairs and feed into her fear of losing him.
 Her self-esteem slowly drifts lower.
 Her feelings of worthlessness gets stronger.
 She wants out but is well aware that she is damaged.

 At the core of learned helplessness is hopelessness and/or fear.
 The stronger the hopelessness or fear, the more it controls an individual.
 For Lee, it was the fear of returning to an institution.
-The women who was raped feared being raped again.
+The woman who was raped feared being raped again.
 The women in the abusive relationship feared not being able to get out.
 Most likely all three at one point or another felt hopelessness as well.

-Society and parents play major roles in making sure a child avoids learned helplessness.
+Society and parents can and should play major roles in making sure a child avoids learned helplessness.
 Children and teens must be encouraged to use their cognitive abilities to their fullest, be given positive criticism and be shown adaptive ways to cope with negative events that happen in their lives.
 They must know that they are heard, and then validated.

 Now conditioned to follow the “rules” or behaviors presented by her “master” she is “broken” much like a horse trainer breaking a horse or a dog trainer manipulating their canine students to respond to the bell.
 This master may be parents, foster parents, or any other caregiver who is close enough to her to affect her on a regular basis.